KellerJordan/modded-nanogpt/records/track_2_medium/2025-12-27_SwitchBank/README.md

 # SwitchBank (Track 2 Medium)

 This run uses the SwitchBank model instead of the baseline GPT-2 Medium stack.
-SwitchBank is a "horizontal MoE": each transformer layer routes tokens into a shared FFN expert bank, while the attention stack remains per-layer.
+SwitchBank is a "horizontal MoE" architecture designed by Hailey Collet: each transformer layer routes tokens into a shared FFN expert bank, while the attention stack remains per-layer.
 This gives independent control over attention depth vs FFN capacity, and allows many layers to share the same expert weights.